SoftwareAG/c8y-docs/src/documents/guides/web/smart-toolkit.html.md

 * [Grunt](http://gruntjs.com/).
 * [kriskowal/q](https://github.com/kriskowal/q), an informal introduction can be found at [www.promisejs.org](https://www.promisejs.org/).

-You will need the following prerequisites for being able to develop plugins and to execute the examples:
+You will need the following prerequisites for developing plugins and executing the examples:

-* You will need [Node.js](http://nodejs.org/) (0.10 or newer, stable) and [Grunt](http://gruntjs.com/) installed.
+* You will need [Node.js](http://nodejs.org/) (0.10 or newer, stable), [Bower](https://bower.io/) and [Grunt](http://gruntjs.com/) to be installed.
 * You will need access to your Cumulocity account, i.e. you need your tenant name, username and password.

-If you are sure that you have `node`, `grunt` and `bower` installed on your system, you can skip to *Step 1*.
+If you are sure that you have Node, Bower and Grunt installed on your system, you can skip to [step 1](#step-1).

 ## Steps